Demi-urge/menace_sandbox/docs/self_test_service.md

 referenced by any tests.
 The script writes the list to `sandbox_data/orphan_modules.json` which the service can load when started with `--include-orphans`.

+Set `SELF_TEST_DISCOVER_ORPHANS=1` or pass `--discover-orphans` to scan the repository automatically.
+The discovered modules are saved to the same file and appended to the test queue on the next run.
+Use `--refresh-orphans` to force a new scan when the list already exists.